The Inspiring Women of FUNDAC, Caring for Children for Over Three Decades

-“Of the 30 years of our history, 23 have been as a government-recognized non-profit foundation.
+FUNDAC member María de Lourdes (“Marujita”) Erazo shares a bit about the story of this special group of women in Ecuador who are our community partners: “Of the over 30 years of our history, 25 have been as a government-recognized non-profit foundation.
 I’ve been involved with FUNDAC since the beginning.
 We started this non-profit because we saw a need in our community, and felt compelled to do something.
 There were no low-income daycare options in Calderón at the time, and children were abandoned in the streets because their mothers had no place to leave them during the day when they went to work.
-Today we offer educational, medical, psychological, and social services to approximately 140 impoverished children at two child development centers.
+Today we offer educational, medical, psychological, and social services to approximately 140 impoverished children at two childhood development centers.
 We also work with senior citizens offering social opportunities and support, including lectures on topics of particular value to seniors, as well as semi-annual day trips.
 Additionally, we offer social and sometimes medical support to the families of the children.”

-The economic support and “willing hands” of Global Volunteers team members is extremely valuable to FUNDAC, and the women in Ecuador.
+The economic support and “willing hands” of Global Volunteers’ team members are extremely valuable to FUNDAC, and the mothers of Calderón.
 They consider the partnership to be one of mutual collaboration, working hand-in-hand to help in their community.
-We honor and admire the women of FUNDAC in Ecuador, who so greatly value our volunteers and take such good care of them in their beautiful community.
+We honor and admire the women of FUNDAC, who so greatly value our volunteers and take such good care of them in their beautiful community.